VU-Programming/OOFP-snake/README.md

 ....
 ```
 This indicates:
-* The total number steps is 4
+* The total number of steps is 4
 * The next random number is 2
 * The player pressed west, and then north, before the screen was rendered.
 * The game field is 4x4 cells big.